shwetankRathore/course-git-blog-project/README.md

 ## Instructions

-* clone the project
+* Clone the project
-* open the index file in a browser
+* Open the index file in a browser

 ## Creators